Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Brown hair colors are diverse and can be just as vibrant as blonde or red.
 Find out how to choose the best brown hair colors to match your features and style...

-When you dye your hair, you will always get the best results by using a high quality professional salon brand.
-Choose shades from brands like Indola, Matrix, Wella, and Igora for great results every time you dye your hair.
+When you dye your hair, you will always get the best results by using a high-quality professional salon brand.
+Choose shades from brands like Matrix, Wella, and Igora for great results every time you dye your hair.

 The shade of dye you have chosen needs to be mixed with developer before it can be used.
-The developer not only works to lighten your hair, it drives the entire dye reaction and makes the dye permanent.
-For tone on tone dyes, you would use 10 vol peroxide to dye your hair with very little lightening.
-However, to dye black hair brown, you will need to use 30 vol developer in order to maximize the lightening effect.
+The developer not only works to lighten your hair, but it also drives the entire dye reaction and makes the dye permanent.

-Developer is usually added to dye in a 1:1 ratio of dye to developer, though this can vary with manufacturer, with some hair dye manufacturers recommending a 1:1.5 ratio.
+Developer is usually added to dye in a 1:1 ratio, though this can vary with the manufacturer, and some hair dye manufacturers recommend a 1:1.5 ratio.
 Use the ratio recommended by the brand you have chosen and mix the dye up using your tinting bowl and brush.

-Now that you have your hair sectioned in quadrants, begin applying the dye to your first quadrant from the back of your head, working around to the front.
-The way you have sectioned your hair will allow you to apply the dye very quickly and this is necessary for even lightening and a natural looking color.
+Now that you have your hair sectioned in quadrants begin applying the dye to your first quadrant from the back of your head, working around to the front.
+The way you have sectioned your hair will allow you to apply the dye very quickly, and this is necessary for even lightening and natural-looking color.

 - Powder bleach

 - Tinting bowl and brush

 Dyed hair won't respond properly to another hair dye, and you will need to bleach it to lighten the color first.
 For this process, you will need powder bleach, 20 vol developer, and hair dye application tools.